 How to sew sheer fabric using only a bobbin thread for stitching

+In this tutorial I am going to show you very interesting and unusual sewing technique – how to sew sheer material using only a bobbin thread for stitching.
 I sew a lot with silk chiffon and organza fabric.
-And not only because it is very beautiful, it is also very comfortable to wear in hot climate, it is breathable, lightweight and soft.
+And not only because it is very beautiful, but it’s also very comfortable to wear in a hot climate, it’s breathable, lightweight and soft.

 Why shrugs?
 When you are over 50 the skin on your arms doesn’t look young anymore (unless you are a movie star and use Photoshop a lot) and wearing sleeveless or spaghetti strap dresses is often not an option if you care how you look, the sagging skin on the arms just doesn’t look nice.